Why You Shouldn’t Be Avoiding Salt

 Though we don’t often get questions about sodium, we feel it’s a wellness topic that simply needs some more (scientifically accurate) airtime.
 You see - there’s been a war on sodium for decades.
 This essential nutrient is often considered one we should limit or aim to avoid almost entirely.
 But we don’t really see it that way, and we want to set the record straight.

-So today, our Director of Brand Strategy & Partnerships (who also just so happens to be a Registered Dietitian!), Sam, is giving us the scoop on sodium - why our bodies actually need it, the best salt options, and which ones you really should shy away from.
+So we went to the research for the scoop on sodium - why our bodies actually need it, the best salt options, and which ones you really should shy away from.

 The Basics of Salt